Slouching Towards Bethlehem: III. Seven Places of the Mind

 Appeared first in 1967 in The Saturday Evening Post under the title "Farewell to the Enchanted City".

 Reception

 The book was immediately favorably received; its popularity continued to grow and it became a "phenomenon" with a devoted readership in subsequent years.

 In The New York Times Book Review, novelist and screenwriter Dan Wakefield wrote, "Didion's first collection of nonfiction writing, Slouching Towards Bethlehem, brings together some of the finest magazine pieces published by anyone in this country in recent years.
 Now that Truman Capote has pronounced that such work may achieve the stature of 'art,' perhaps it is possible for this collection to be recognized as it should be: not as a better or worse example of what some people call 'mere journalism,' but as a rich display of some of the best prose written today in this country."

+In 2024, musician and comedian Will Wood referenced Slouching Towards Bethlehem in his musical comedy tour of the same name, which later became a concert film and audio album called "Slouching Towards Branson" in 2025.
+Additionally, a new audiobook voiced by actress Maya Hawke was released in November 2024.